Chiisana Koi no Uta: Commercial performance

 Since its release in 2001, the song has become very popular as a karaoke song in Japan.
-In the Daiichikosho Amusement Multimedia (DAM) rankings compiled by Daiichi Kosho Company, the song ranked first in the most-sung song by a male artist category as well as ranking second in the most popular karaoke song on the DAM Heisei Karaoke Ranking behind "Hanabi" by Mr. Chicken.
+In the Daiichikosho Amusement Multimedia (DAM) rankings compiled by Daiichi Kosho Company, the song ranked first in the most-sung song by a male artist category as well as ranking second in the most popular karaoke song on the DAM Heisei Karaoke Ranking behind "Hanabi" by Mr. Children.
 RealSound stated that it is the "most popular song" by a male artist in the Heisei era.
 The song placed in the top 30 for Oricon's Year End Karaoke charts for eight years.
 It was ranked 3rd in 2013, 7th in 2014, 10th in 2016, 8th in 2017, 4th in 2018, and 9th in 2019.
 The song ranked fifth for the first half of 2019 on Karaoke Joysounds ranking.
 According to JASRAC, "Chiisana Koi no Uta" generated the fourth-highest revenue in ringtone sales in Japan in 2002.
 According to music critic Tomonori Shiba, the song remained popular even after the commercial success of the band's album Message had died down, commenting that the song "got out of hand" and "stands for itself."
 Shiba wrote that the song's popularity lies in a simple melody and the straightforward lyrics in sentences that are easy to understand.
 The song ranked 25th and 38th place in the Oricon Digital Songs and Streaming charts, respectively.

 In December 2021, Billboard Japan reported that the song had accumulated 100 million streams and became the second song of the 2000s – after "Hanabi" by Mr. Children – to reach this milestone.
 According to Oricon, the song was the third most-listened song of the 2000s on Spotify in Japan, behind "Zenryoku Shōnen" by Sukima Switch and "Hanabi" by Mr. Children.
 In July 2022, the song was one of the featured songs in FNS Song Festival by Fuji TV.